 You own the right to be treated with kindness, love and respect.

 Your survival instinct has kicked in.
 Welcome back.

 "Abuse hurts - abuse destroys.
 Abuse is spiteful and degrading.
 No one asks for it.
 No creature deserves it.
 None of us should live with it or put up with it.
 Period." - Quote by Sherry Jackson from Heart 2 Heart Living - A Woman's Heart - 2003

 Life inside an abusive relationship is lonely and humiliating.
 You may feel like you are the only one - you are not.
 All over the world intelligent, kind-hearted women, just like yourself, are struggling to survive in an abusive relationship.

 You are not a victim - you're a survivor.
 And we're glad you found us.

 Maybe you weren't aware of these facts: People who become abused are good folks.
 We are intelligent, thoughtful and are, very often, extremely creative.
 We bring beauty and love to our world.
-People who become abused are sensitive, gentle and kind-hearted.
+People who most often find themselves in an abusive relationship are sensitive, gentle and kind-hearted.

 We care - abusers don't

 We understand other people's emotions and are able to empathize and sympathize with them.
 We are in touch with other people's feelings because we are compassionate.
 And this is one of the many reasons why we often find ourselves in abusive relationships.

 Without fail, we care about other people's feelings while abusers do not.
 They never will as long as they remain in their abusive state of mind.
 There is no excuse for even one conscious act of abuse.
 Kind-hearted people are naturally inclined to not hurt another person's feelings.